Care for Your Pets

 Common Health Conditions of Senior Pets

-- Kidney and liver disease: Failure of these organs can lead to chemical imbalances, anemia, comprise immune function and blood clotting defects as well as altered mental capacity.
-Kidney disease is a leading cause of death in cats.
+• Kidney and liver disease: Failure of these organs can lead to chemical imbalances, anemia etc. Kidney disease is a leading cause of death in cats.

-- Heart disease: Pets with heart disease can experience difficulty breathing, fatigue, exercise intolerance and lethargy.
-Medications may help make your pet more comfortable.
+• Heart disease: Pets with heart disease can experience sudden death, difficulty breathing, fatigue, exercise intolerance and lethargy.
+Medications may help make your pet more comfortable or reduce the risk for heart failure.

-- Cancer: Early detection may improve the prognosis.
-Many treatments are available and most have very few side effects.
+• Cancer: Early detection may improve the prognosis.

-- Behavior changes: Pets suffering from canine Cognitive Dysfunction Syndrome may appear disoriented, forget their housetraining, sleep more and interact with family members less.
+• Behavior changes: Pets suffering from canine Cognitive Dysfunction Syndrome may appear disoriented, forget their housetraining, sleep more and interact with family members less.
+There are many things we can do to help with these issues medically!

 Microchip Identification

-A small electronic id chip with a unique # code can be easily implanted under the skin of your pet for positive identification in the event that your pet becomes lost.
+A small electronic ID chip with a unique code can be easily implanted under the skin of your pet for positive identification in the event that your pet becomes lost.
 Our doctors use a special syringe and needle to place the microchip under the skin, between the shoulder blades.
 The process does not require any sedation or anesthesia and is a short procedure (similar to giving a vaccination), however it does require an appointment and can be performed while your pet is here for other services.
-The microchip has a unique, unalterable code that can be read with a special microchip scanner.

-A separate, one time fee is sent along with a form identifying your pet and it’s microchip number to the American Kennel Club (AKC) to register your pet with their recovery database for lifetime enrollment.
 In an effort to unite lost pets with their owners, most animal control facilities across the country have these microchip readers.
-They scan the chip, then call the AKC to determine the owner’s name and phone number and help unite the lost pet with it’s owner.
+They scan the chip, then call the registration number to determine the owner’s name and phone number and help unite the lost pet with its owner.
 Microchiping is permanent, so your pet can be identified, even if their collar is lost.